top of page

 Development, Conservation, Travel

 Welcome to Many Africas.
-In an era of rapid climate change, the idea that travel is even a good thing is in question.
+This site is mostly a blog (for now!).
+It was created to promote sustainable travel in sub-Saharan Africa, which both economically develops and also conserves wild, rural and marginal areas.
+It is a delicate triangulation.
+If done properly, both the people and wildlife of an area can derive huge benefits from visitors.
+But in an era of rapid climate change, the idea that travel is even a good thing is in question.
 The answer, for this website at least, is to do it infrequently and purposefully, and compensate for it massively and thoughtfully, both in our own energy consumption habits and in supporting offsetting schemes.
-Essentially, fly once a year, stay longer, travel more slowly.
+Essentially, fly once a year at most, stay longer, travel more slowly, engage with as many people locally as possible.
 This may still prove to be an inadequate response to the challenges ahead, but we remain keen to hold onto the idea that travel is good for you, and for the place you visit.
-This site exists to promote sustainable travel in sub-Saharan Africa, which both economically develops and also conserves wild, rural and marginal areas.
-It is a delicate triangulation.
-If done properly, both the people and wildlife of an area can derive huge benefits from visitors, both international and local - the latter especially important as the great African urbanisations develop.
-This page covers selected regions in a handful of countries - Malawi, Zambia, Kenya, South Africa and Namibia, and will gradually add more (Mozambique and Benin were on the radar for 2020 - we'll see!).
-On these pages you will find suggested itineraries, best-practice examples from travel operators, lodges and organisations which organise volunteers, as well as stories of people encountered along the way.
+The aim is to cover selected regions in a handful of countries - Malawi, Zambia, Kenya, South Africa and Namibia, with more (Mozambique?
+Benin?) to come in future, including suggested itineraries, best-practice examples from travel operators, lodges and organisations which organise volunteers, as well as stories of people encountered along the way.